ACCESS-Community-Hub/decoding-om3/documentation/docs/pages/decoding_mom6.md

 There is a notebook to help investigate the location and timing of the truncation errors [here](https://github.com/ACCESS-NRI/access-eval-recipes/blob/main/ocean/Examine_truncation_data.ipynb).

-Common ways to fix the issue are to
+Common ways to fix the issue are to:
 1. decrease the timestep and
 2. modify the bathymetry to remove “lumps” and “bumps” in the coastline and bathymetry that might be contributing to the instability.